 - Picasso Museum – With one of the most extensive collections of Pablo Picasso’s artwork in the world, the Picasso Museum is situated within five large Gothic town houses.
 With over 4,000 pieces in their collection, visit to see Picasso’s brilliant art, come to understand him more deeply as an artist and enjoy the atmospheric setting of the Gothic architecture.
 As this is such a popular tourist attraction, expect to wait in a queue to gain entrance to the museum.
 It’s well worth the wait.

 - La Sagrada Familia – Anyone visiting Barcelona absolutely needs to experience this weird and wonderful church designed by Antoni Gaudí.
 Construction began in 1882 and still continues today, long after Gaudi’s death.
 Current architect Jordi Fauli reported in October 2015, that their work was 70% complete and they expect to finish around 2030.
 The church combines both Gothic and Art Nouveau styles of architecture and Gaudi’s particular style is reflected throughout.
 With 18 spires, intricate facades, and a fantastical interior with brightly colored stained glass windows and columns designed to look like tree branches, this is a site that can’t be missed.
-Expect long lines and steep entry fees, at €15 for adults.
+Expect long lines and steep entry fees, at €15 for adults but more if you’d like the audio guide (recommended).

-- Parc Guell – Get your free fill of Gaudi at Parc Guell, another popular hotspot in Barcelona.
+- Parc Güell – Get your free fill of Gaudi at Parc Guell, another popular hotspot in Barcelona.
 The master architect built three kilometers of pathways, steps, a plaza and two gatehouses. on this hillside park.
 The gatehouses, near the park’s entrance, contain a small exhibit that features his work, as well as a brief history of the park.
 Walking up the steps, you’ll encounter a mosaic fountain of a dragon, before entering the 88-columned Doric Temple.
 On the top of the temple is a large terrace with long curving benches where you can rest and take in the grandeur of Gaudi’s work.
 Closeby is the Gaudi museum, located in a house where he lived for 20 years.
 Walking along the colonnaded pathways, flanked by beautiful columns, is yet another treat.
+While a large portion of the Parc Güell is available to wander around freely, the most iconic parts including the mosaic bench and columns require a ticket.
+In summer months, it’s necessary to book days (or even up to a week) in advance to guarantee a visit.

 - Casa Batlló – Set in a stunning modernist building re-designed by Gaudi in 1904, this museum shows off some of the best work of the master architect.
 Locals call it the House of Bones, as the facade closely resembles the skeletal frame of a dragon.
 The roof was designed to look like the arch of the dragon’s back and is even covered with shiny scales.
 The interior of Casa Batlló is something else to behold and you can tour the entire building with an audio guide.
 For some unique and memorable souvenirs, check out their online store.